Quoc010120/national-park-biodiversity-analytics-by-python/README.md

 This project has two data sets that came with the package.
 The first `csv` file has information about each species and another has observations of species with park locations.
 This data will be used to analyze the goals of the project.

 # Data preparation
-First, import the library that will use to analyze in this project.
 To examine the conservation status of species and their observations in national parks, the datasets are first loaded into DataFrames.
 Once in DataFrame format, the data can be explored and visualized using Python.

-In the following steps, `Observations.csv` and `Species_info.csv` are read into DataFrames named `observations` and `species`, respectively.
-The contents of these DataFrames are then previewed with `.head()` to get an initial look at the data.
+In the following steps, the contents of these DataFrames are then previewed with `.head()` to get an initial look at first five rows of the data.

+The `species_info.csv` file provides details about various species found in the National Parks.
+The dataset includes the following columns:

+- category: The taxonomic category for each species
+- scientific_name: The scientific name of each species
+- common_names: The common names for each species
+- conservation_status: The conservation status of each species

 ![First table](/img/table-1.png)